-Good luck to you this week in your playoff push.
+Good luck in your playoff endeavors this week.
 If you have any questions of the Guru family, be sure to reach out to us through any of the ways listed below.
 We are in fact everywhere, so join in the fun!

 Facebook – The Fantasy Football Gurus

 Podcast – Trophy Time